63rd District Court

 In 2012, Judge O'Hara was admitted as a Fellow of the Michigan State Bar Foundation for his outstanding legal ability.

-In 2016, Martindale Hubbell rated Judge O'Hara "AV Preeminent," which is the highest possible rating in both legal ability and ethical standards reflecting the confidential opinions of members of the Bar and Judiciary.
+From 2016 through 2019, Martindale Hubbell has rated Judge O'Hara "AV Preeminent," which is the highest possible rating in both legal ability and ethical standards reflecting the confidential opinions of members of the Bar and Judiciary.

 Judge Sara J. Smolenski is a Grand Rapids native.
 She earned an Associate of Arts Degree from Grand Rapids Junior College and a Bachelor of Arts Degree from the University of Michigan.
 In 1982, she earned a Juris Doctorate Degree from the Thomas M. Cooley Law School.
 She was elected to the bench in 1990.

 The 63rd District Court is one of five District Courts in the County.
 See map for 63rd District Court's coverage area.

 What is a District Court and what do they do?